ameeno/DELL-DW1820A-Drivers/MacOS (Hackintosh)/README.md

 Inside the kext/* folder you will find 4 kexts,

-All of these are credited to Rehabman and his hard work.
+All of these kexts are credited to Rehabman and his hard work.
+The patch for clover.config was originally from Herve from OSXLatitude

 place the 4 kexts into your *EFI/CLOVER/Kexts/Other*